 - Inadequate Hot Water

 If you’re getting none or a small amount of hot water, there could possibly be an issue with the pilot light.
-If you’re uncertain how to service the pilot light, contact the professionals at 918-212-8927.
+If you’re uncertain how to service the pilot light, contact the professionals at 918-212-8927 in Tulsa.
 While some homeowners can reignite the pilot light without assistance, it can be risky if you’re not certain of the steps to take.

 If you smell a rotten egg smell, don’t make an effort to restart the pilot.
 Call your local energy provider as soon as possible.